 Golden Gate Bridge Facts: Traffic

-- Average crossings: About 41 million per year, counting both north- and southbound crossings, compared to 33 million crossing the first year it was open.
+- Average crossings: About 41 million per year, counting both north and southbound crossings, compared to 33 million crossing the first year it was open.
 Currently, the bridge carries about 112,000 vehicles per day.

 - Fewest crossings: January 1982, when a storm closed US Hwy 101 north of the bridge.
 On January 6, only 3,921 southbound vehicles passed the toll gates